nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 #### Why is a GitHub/GitLab personal access token required?

 The Codemagic App Preview tool uses the GitHub/GitLab API to post comments on pull requests.
 To do so, it needs a personal access token to authenticate with the GitHub/GitLab API.
-The token is not stored anywhere and is only used to post comments on pull requests.
+The token is not stored anywhere; it is only used to post comments on pull requests.

 #### GitHub